Raghucharan16/BharatIntern/Readme.md

-## This repo is on behalf of Bharat Intern Machine Learning Tasks.
+## This repo is on behalf of Bharat Intern Virtual Internship Campaign .

  ### This Repo contains 3 Machine Learning Projects
  - House price Prediction